 - Students from Japan may substitute the STEP Grade 2A or higher for TOEFL.

-- Graduation from a U.S. regionally accredited high school with a standard high school diploma
+- Graduation from a U.S. high school with official, high school transcript indicating receipt of a standard high school diploma.

 If your English Proficiency is not high enough to participate in Academic degree programs, a viable option is to apply for Eastern Florida's Intensive English Non-Credit Program.
 This six-level program of courses prepares non-native speakers for University study and professional programs.